shcig/GCodeWithPOVRay/README.md

 ## Main idea
 Provided an input 3D printing GCdoe file by the user, this tool generates a POV-Ray rendering file containing smooth geometries imitating the pushing filament along the printing paths in the GCdoe.
 Then the user will be able to render the prints by loading the rendering file with [POV-Ray](http://www.povray.org/download/).

-An example is illustrated below, which is the rendered print of 'kitten' slicing with [IceSL](http://shapeforge.loria.fr/icesl/):
+An example is illustrated below, which is the rendered print of a "kitten" model slicing with [IceSL](http://shapeforge.loria.fr/icesl/):
 ![](/example/kitten.png)

 This tool has been used in several research projects, such as: